Certificate Overview

 The Religions of the World Graduate Certificate offers a global and comparative exploration of religious traditions, practices, and beliefs.
-You’ll examine how religions shape — and are shaped by — culture, history, and society.
+You’ll examine how religions shape — and are shaped by — culture, history, and society across different regions and time periods.

-- Develop an understanding of the frameworks and methods used to study religion across diverse cultures, historical periods, and societies.
+- Apply frameworks and methods to study religion across cultures, historical periods, and societies.

-- Learn how to read and interpret religious texts, artistic expressions, and ritual performances
+- Interpret religious texts, artistic expressions, and ritual practices.

-- Examine the intersection of religious history, philosophy, culture, and lifestyle.
+- Examine the intersection of religion with history, philosophy, culture, and lifestyle.

 Courses

-The Religions of the World Graduate Certificate requires four courses.
-You may choose any four courses from the certificate course group.
+The Religions of the World Graduate Certificate includes four online courses.

 50%